cloudevents/spec/protobuf-format.md

 ### 2.4 Relation to CloudEvents JSON format:

 All proto3 messages have a standard JSON form.

-The standard JSON of this protobuf format is not compatible from the official [CloudEvents JSON encoding][CE_JSON_ENCODING] at the time of writing.
-A service that supports the standard protobuf JSON encoding as well as the official CloudEvents JSON encoding will end up supporting two different JSON encodings.
+Note: at the time of writing, extensions are in a separate extensions bag.
+The standard JSON is the same as the CloudEvents JSON.

-Below are a few examples of the proto3 JSON.
+Below are a few examples of the proto message and its JSON representation.

 A CloudEvent whose payload is a JSON may be constructed as follows:
 ```java